2022 Wagner Seahawks football team

 The 2022 Wagner Seahawks football team represented Wagner College as a member of the Northeast Conference (NEC) during the 2022 NCAA Division I FCS football season.
 The Seahawks, led by third-year head coach Tom Masella, played their home games at Wagner College Stadium.

 On October 21, Wagner defeated LIU 37-26, ending a 26-game losing streak that dated back to the 2019 season, the longest losing streak in Division I football at the time.
 Ironically, their last win before the losing streak was also against LIU.

-Previous season

-The Seahawks finished the 2021 season with a record of 0–11, 0–7 NEC play to finish in last place.